percona/postgres/contrib/pg_tde/documentation/docs/architecture/index.md

 4. Changing the WAL encryption to use the proper global key provider

 No default configuration: key providers / principal keys are configured as a per database level, permissions are managed per database
+AÅ: what does "configured as a per database level" mean?

 Same note about `default_table_access_method` as above - but in a multi tenant setup, `ALTER SYSTEM` doesn't make much sense.